 Project 1: HONEST LIARS

-Three novellas stories of graft and corruption in Twentieth Century Seattle.
+It might become three novellas: stories of graft and corruption in Twentieth Century Seattle.

-In 1910, Seattle folks couldn’t decide whether to close down saloons, gambling, and prostitution or let the town run wide open.
+This picture shows Seattle in 1916, a modern city ready for business.
+But in 1910, Seattle folks couldn’t decide whether to close down saloons, gambling, and prostitution or let the town run wide open.
 Newly elected mayor Hiram Gill compromised with a Restricted District under the supervision of his police chief, Charles Wappenstein.
 When the chief went to trial for graft, he said he was innocent.
 Gill testified he knew nothing about the chief’s misadventures.
 Who was honest and who was the liar?